 Another way to reduce the frequency and severity of clonus is through cold applications.

-Orthotics will also subtly lengthen tight muscles, which will help reduce hypersensitivity to movement and touch.
+Orthotics also gently lengthen tight muscles, which may help reduce hypersensitivity to movement and touch.

 Due to its invasive and costly nature, surgery is often used as a last resort when all other management interventions prove ineffective.

 Surgery for clonus involves incisions at the spinal nerves.
 This will cut off some innervation at those muscles, which will reduce their excitability.

 Clonus commonly occurs after spinal cord injuries due to upper motor neuron damage.

 The rhythmic shaking or jerking characteristic of clonus can interfere with your day-to-day life, so it’s essential to properly manage it to minimize its effects.